Monday, March 5, 2012

 New Questions

-Do free products (or those funded by annoying advertisements) follow the same adoption rules?
-If the consumer experience no friction to adopt (or abandon) a product, does the Rogers curve apply?
+• If the consumer experiences no friction to adopt (or abandon) a product, does the Rogers curve apply?

 In May of 2015 Yelp! announced that it is looking for a potential buyer.
 Chris O'Brien (Twitter: @obrien) writes a VentureBeat.com article that provides an overview of the transaction and provides key commentary about the failings of the Social Web.
 The model of "scale then monetize" or the "attract eyeballs and dollars will follow" does not seem to hold true.